pppppass/NumAlg/Readme.md

 ## Environment

-All the numerical results are all produced in a specific environment.
+The numerical results are all produced in a specific environment.
 The hardware configuration can be found in `hardware.txt`.
 An Anaconda environment is set up according to `environment.yml`.

 ## Usage